 EFT, which is the acronym for Electronic Funds Transfer, is often used interchangeably with ACH transfer.
 EFT is the umbrella term for all types of digital payments, which includes ACH transfers.
 In addition, many people refer to ACH transfers as bank transfers, and they actually are one and the same.
 Simply put, ACH transfers are a type of EFT and a bank transfer is another name for an ACH transfer.

 From safe and secure to fast and accurate, there are numerous advantages to using ACH transfers.
 Here are just a few of the ways ACH transfers can streamline your small business operations.

 If you cringe at the thought of having to run to the bank to deposit a check or coordinate an in-person meeting to pick up cash, then you’ll love ACH transfers.
 ACH transfers can usually be completed online or over the phone and many financial institutions offer same-day transfers for a small fee.

 Most ACH transfers are free, but other times you might have to pay up to a few dollars at most to do an ACH transfer.
 This is negligible compared to the fees associated with wire transfers and other types of EFTs.

 Get paid like a pro

 The first step to getting paid is keeping track of your payments.
-Use Neat’s all-in-one accounting software to manage the money coming in and know what you’re owed.
-And, its robust invoicing systems allows for your customers to send you payment via free ACH transfers.
+Use Neat Automated Insights to manage the money coming in and know what you’re owed.
+And, its robust invoicing systems allow for your customers to send you payment via free ACH transfers.
 That’s right, there are no fees with ACH transfers.
-Find out how much of your hard-earned money you can save with Neat’s invoicing.